shiftycats/DH-Statsbot/README.md

 DISCLAIMER FOR USERS - Due to some unreliability with the Darklight Games stats website currently, user-stats are not 100% accurate.
 This is an issue that the Darklight Games developers are aware of and have stated will be fixed at some point in the future.

+While this is exclusively a one-man-project at the moment, I will be making an effort to open issues and projects here on the repository about what my plans are for the bot and what is being done.
+Anyone is, of course, free to comment on anything via an issue to help out.

 --

 The current external modules used are: